📅 Last Updated: March 13, 2026 | New startups added weekly

 11. “How Have You Been?”
 Increases Rates by 6.6x

-Starting a cold call with the question “How have you been?” creates a more personal interaction and increases conversion rates by 6.6 times.
+Gong Labs analysis of thousands of cold calls found that starting with “How have you been?” increases conversion rates by 6.6 times.
 This simple phrase sets a conversational tone and makes the prospect feel like a valued individual rather than just another name on a list.

 The key is delivering this opening naturally, not robotically.
 When combined with genuine interest in the prospect’s response, this approach builds immediate rapport and increases the likelihood of a productive conversation.